Paul Lambert (Canadian football)

 Paul Lambert (born November 21, 1975) is a Canadian former professional football offensive guard.
 He most recently played for the Montreal Alouettes.

-Early years
+Early life

 Lambert grew up in Montreal and played for the North Shore Lions, Sun Youth Hornets, Vanier College Cheetahs at Lennoxville Cougars.
 Lambert played in the local football system until university, when he was granted a scholarship to Western Michigan.
 He was selected for the first-team, All-Mid American Conference as a senior in 2000 as an O-lineman.

 Professional career

 Lambert was drafted in the third round of the 2000 CFL draft by the Hamilton Tiger-Cats and, in the 2001 CFL season, selected as the Tiger-Cats Rookie of the Year, starting in all regular season games and two playoff games.